Removing glue from a concrete floor can be hard work! Here’s 6 ways to remove adhesive on concrete floors to help you pick the best for you.

 I do recommend pouring the stripper on in reachable sections, so that you don’t have to stand on gummy, tacky areas after you’ve scraped that spot.

-AND remember, using liquid adhesive stripper doesn’t mean that it will be suddenly super easy to remove the adhesive, just EASIER.
+AND remember, using a liquid adhesive stripper doesn’t mean that it will be suddenly super easy to remove the adhesive, just EASIER.

 You’ll still have to put in effort while scraping.
 And, you will need a second layer of stripper in some spots.